kabanero-io/kabanero-command-line/docs/build_help.md

 ## Creating a new release

 In order for Travis to go all the way to `package` and `deploy`, you need to create a *new* release on Github(one that is tagged with a never seen before tag).
-When you create a new release, a Travis build with automatically run, and the resulting artifacts will be posted on the `Releases` page.
+When you create a new release, a Travis build will automatically run, and the resulting artifacts will be posted on the `Releases` page.
 With each new release or release candidate don't forget to indicate on the "This is a pre-release" tick box.
 Update notable changes in the comments section from the last release (check the commits from now to last release).

 ## Manual build
 You can also test the build process manually.